 One of the major differences between Suitelets and RESTlets is that the latter supports authentication, which makes it easier to restrict access in RESTlets.
-As you know, NetSuite provides two methods for authentication, OAuth or the NetSuite-specific NLAuth in the HTTP Authorization header.
-In this post, we’ll take a closer look at both these authentication methods.
+As you know, NetSuite provides two methods for authentication: OAuth or the NetSuite-specific NLAuth in the HTTP Authorization header.
+In this post, we’ll take a closer look at both of these authentication methods.

 NLAuth